Lieutenant Colonel Rick

 of military intelligence.
 Lt Col Francona traveled extensively as an observer

-of Iraqi combat operations against Iranian forces, and flew sorties with
+of Iraqi combat operations against Iranian forces.

 General Schwarzkopf and